awsdocs/amazon-cloudsearch-developer-guide/doc_source/glos-chap.md

 See also [https://aws\.amazon\.com/console](https://aws.amazon.com/console/).

 **AWS Management Portal for vCenter**<a name="mgtportal"></a>
 A web service for managing your AWS [resource](#resource)s using VMware vCenter\.
-You install the portal as a vCenter plug\-in within your existing vCenter environment\.
+You install the portal as a vCenter plugin within your existing vCenter environment\.
 Once installed, you can migrate VMware VMs to [Amazon EC2](#ec2) and manage AWS resources from within vCenter\.
 See also [https://aws\.amazon\.com/ec2/vcenter\-portal/](https://aws.amazon.com/ec2/vcenter-portal/).

 **AWS Marketplace**<a name="marketplace"></a>
-A web portal where qualified partners to market and sell their software to AWS customers\.
+A web portal where qualified partners market and sell their software to AWS customers\.
 AWS Marketplace is an online software store that helps customers find, buy, and immediately start using the software and services that run on AWS\.
 See also [https://aws\.amazon\.com/partners/aws\-marketplace/](https://aws.amazon.com/partners/aws-marketplace/).

 **AWS Mobile Hub**<a name="AWSMobileHub"></a>